agentcoinorg/dao-contracts/README.md

   * AGENT token contract should be upgradable and owned by the DAO's address.
   * AGENT token should be ERC20Snapshot
   * Upgradeability should be able to be turned off completely in the future
+* Deployment process should be detailed in the README for anyone to follow
 * Allocation is as follows:
   * 10,000 AGENT for 1 WRAP-IOU for all purchasers
   * 10,000 AGENT for 1 WRAP-IOU for all contributors who've voted in more than one proposal